junxit/us-congress-bills-110/metadata.md

 - 2008-07-31 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 7/29/2008 H7232)
 - 2008-07-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 7/29/2008 H7232)
 - 2008-07-31 — The title of the measure was amended.
 Agreed to without objection.
+- 2008-08-01 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2008-09-30 — Cleared for White House.
+- 2008-09-30 — Passed Senate without amendment by Unanimous Consent.
+- 2008-09-30 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2008-09-30 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S10184)
+- 2008-09-30 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S10184)
+- 2008-10-01 — Message on Senate action sent to the House.